- Kidney Stones – Introduction

 Kidney stones can be painful and disruptive to your daily life, but understanding the causes and symptoms can help you take the necessary steps to prevent and treat them.
 In this post, we will discuss the root causes, the different types of stones, common symptoms, and treatments.
 We will also provide helpful tips to reduce your risk of developing pathri in the future.
 By understanding the root of the problem, you can make informed decisions to reduce your risk and get back to a healthy lifestyle.
 Kidney stones are a painful and common medical condition.
-Fortunately, there are a number of home remedies that can help relieve the discomfort of passing a kidney stone.
+Fortunately, there are a number of home remedies that can help relieve the discomfort of passing kidney stones.
 Here are some of the most effective home remedies for pathri.

-Kidney Stones – Defination
+Kidney Stones – Introduction

 Root Causes